 Disney’s Grand Californian Hotel & Spa

 That’s it.
-Unlike Walt Disney World, which has a list of two-dozen plus first party hotels plus another dozen third party hotels that are eligible for Early Entry, there are currently only 3 hotels at Disneyland Resort that receive this early admission perk.
+Unlike Walt Disney World, which has a list of two-dozen plus first party hotels plus another dozen third party hotels that are eligible for Early Entry, there are currently only 3 hotels at Disneyland Resort plus Disney Vacation Club wings at two of them that receive this early admission perk.
 This can and likely will change, but for now…only registered guests of those hotels are eligible for Early Entry.

-Guests of Grand Californian Hotel, Disneyland Hotel, and Paradise Pier Hotel are able to enjoy Early Entry on both check-in and check-out days, as well as all other days of their stay.
+Guests of Grand Californian Hotel, Disneyland Hotel, and Pixar Place Hotel are able to enjoy Early Entry on both check-in and check-out days, as well as all other days of their stay.
 In theory, this would mean that a 1-night stay gives you access to two days of Early Entry (so long as you check-in prior to Early Entry on your arrival day).

 Next, what’s open for Early Entry at each of the 2 theme parks…

 Alice in Wonderland